KostasKoutrou/kostaskoutrou.github.io/_posts/2026-03-20-proxmox-and-opnsense-as-code-cyber-range-as-code-part2.md

 **CRLF vs LF in VS Code**

-In current setup of writing the code, VS Code is used on Windows (PC) and  Windows Subsystem for Linux (WSL) is used to run all the code.
+In the current setup of writing the code, VS Code is used on Windows (PC) and  Windows Subsystem for Linux (WSL) is used to run all the code.
 There is a discrepancy on how the 'new line' character is saved in Windows and expected to be read in Linux.
 More specifically:

 1. Windows saves a new line as `CRLF` (\\r\\n).
 2. Linux expects a new line to be `LF` (\\n).